-C. VV ATER RUNOFF (INCLUDING STORMWATER): (1) Describe the source of runoff (including stormwater) and method of collection and disposal in any (include quantities, if known).
+C. VV ATER RUNOFF (INCLUDING STORMWATER): (1) Describe the source of runoff (including stormwater) and method of collection and disposal ir any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. waters: If so, describe.
+If so, describe.
 (2) Could waste materials enter ground or surface waters?
-If so, generally describe.
-(3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe. describe d.
-PR OPOSED MEASURES to reduce or control surface, ground, and runoff water, and drainage pat tern impacts, if any.
+If so, generally describe. (-) (3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe. d.
+OPOSED MEASURES to reduce or control surface, ground, and runoff water, and drainage tern impacts, if any.